simon-bueler/spotify-downloader/README.md

 ![alt text](cov-after.png)

 ## Statement of individual contributions

 Ongun Manav: Contributed in the resolution of finding an eligible repo which initially was our biggest issue.
 Created branch testing for the functions get_status() and format() in the files github.py and logging.py respectively.
 Enhanced the tests for both functions by creating a new test case for get_status() and expanding the input_output_map in the existing test for format().

+Erik Doytchinov: Contributed in finding a eligible repo, setup and forked it, and figured out how dependencies and project structure works.
+Then created a instrumentation file that provides us with a tool that is expendable and is base template for our coverage needs. yt_dlp_progress_hook(), notify_error() were the two function functions I provided instrumentation and enhanced coverage results.